fpseverino/PassKit/Sources/Passes/Passes.docc/Personalization.md

 ### Implement the Web Service

-After implementing the JSON `struct` and the delegate, there is nothing else you have to do.
+After implementing the delegate, there is nothing else you have to do.

 Initializing the ``PassesService`` will automatically set up the endpoints that Apple Wallet expects to exist on your server to handle pass personalization.